memfault/interrupt/_drafts/writing-a-bootloader-from-scratch.md

 }
 ```

-_Like Interrupt?
-[Subscribe](http://eepurl.com/gpRedv) to get our latest
-posts straight to your mailbox_

 ## Closing

 We hope reading this post has given you a good idea of how bootloaders work, and